 Submitted papers must not substantially overlap with papers that have been published or accepted for publication, or that are simultaneously in submission to a journal, conference, or workshop with published proceedings.

 All submitted papers will be submitted to around 2-3 reviewers for peer review.
-After a careful reviewing process, all accepted papers after proper registration and presentation, will be published into ACEE 2024 conference proceedings, submitted to Ei Compendex and Scopus for abstracting and indexing.
+After a careful reviewing process, all accepted papers after proper registration and presentation, will be published into ACEE 2024 Conference Publishing Services (CPS), and submitted to IEEE Xplore™ for indexing by Ei Compendex and Scopus Index.

 Note: The final paper should be no less than full 5 pages, and extra page fee will be charged if the full paper is over 6 pages.